Transposition of the great arteries

-- Get a complete family history for both sides of your baby's family.
-Find out if anyone in your child's family was ever born with a heart defect.
+- Get a complete family history for both sides of your family.
+Ask if anyone in your family was born with a heart problem.

-- Ask a family member or friend to be with you, if possible.
-Sometimes it can be difficult to remember all of the information provided to you, and because you're so concerned about your baby, you may miss something the doctor says or you may forget some details.
+- Take a family member or friend with you, if possible.
+Sometimes it can be difficult to remember all of the information provided to you.
+Someone who goes with you may be able to remember details.

-For transposition of the great arteries, some basic questions to ask your doctor include:
+For transposition of the great arteries, some basic questions to ask the health care provider include:

-- After surgery, will my baby have any lingering problems?
+- After surgery, will there be any remaining health concerns?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?